Hey fellow martial artist!

 Here is a simple training drill utilizing the Pak Sao and Tan Sao.

-If you enjoyed some of these short lessons from our first videos, then you will really enjoy the training we have for you inside of Enter Shaolin.
-We launched on May 1st, 2014 and have been putting in robust in-depth lessons weekly ever since!
+If some of these shorter lessons from our early videos were enjoyable for you, then you will find the training that we have prepared for you inside of Enter Shaolin to be very enjoyable.
+Since our inception on May 1st, 2014, we have been continually adding new comprehensive and in-depth lessons on a weekly basis ever since!

 If you like our youtube videos you will love the videos we created for you inside our membership.
 You can learn more about our membership by clicking this link